-The MAPPA meeting must promote equal access to services for all groups, ensuring that their policies and procedures comply with Human Rights requirements and do not draw on stereotypical assumptions about groups of offenders or victims or contain any elements that will be discriminatory in outcome.
-The meeting must consider:
+MAPPA meetings must promote equal access to services for all groups, ensuring that policies and procedures comply with Human Rights requirements and do not draw on stereotypical assumptions about groups of offenders or victims or contain any elements that will be discriminatory in outcome.

-• if any of the nine protected characteristics set out in the Equality Act 2010 (i.e., age, disability, gender reassignment, marriage & civil partnership, pregnancy & maternity, race, religion or belief, sex, sexual orientation) apply to the offender or.
+The meeting must consider

-• whether other diversity issues that may affect the offender or have a bearing upon the risks he or she presents to others and how these can be managed.
+- if any of the nine protected characteristics set out in the Equality Act 2010 (i.e. age, disability, gender reassignment, marriage & civil partnership, pregnancy & maternity, race, religion or belief, sex, sexual orientation) apply to the offender or the victim, and - whether any other diversity issues may affect the offender or have a bearing upon the risks they present to others and how these can be managed.